gradio-app/gradio/guides/03_building-with-blocks/04_custom-CSS-and-JS.md

 # Customizing your demo with CSS and Javascript

 Gradio allows you to customize your demo in several ways.
 You can customize the layout of your demo, add custom HTML, and add custom theming as well.
-This tutorial will go beyond that and walk you through how to add custom CSS and JavaScript code to your demo in order to add stuff like custom styling, animations, custom UI functionality, analytics, and more.
+This tutorial will go beyond that and walk you through how to add custom CSS and JavaScript code to your demo in order to add custom styling, animations, custom UI functionality, analytics, and more.

 **Warning**: The use of query selectors in custom JS and CSS is _not_ guaranteed to work across Gradio versions as the Gradio HTML DOM may change.
 We recommend using query selectors sparingly.